Java Games: Flashcards, matching, concentration, and word search.

 Feedback LoopCycle of monitoring, response, and adjustment in the body

-Negative Feedback LoopFeedback loop that reverses changes to maintain stability, such as body temperature regulation
+Negative Feedback LoopFeedback loop that reverses changes to restore balance or stability, such as body temperature regulation

 Positive Feedback LoopFeedback loop that intensifies changes temporarily for a specific purpose, such as childbirth contractions

-Trace ElementsElements required in very small amounts for body function
+Trace ElementsElements required in very small amounts to activate enzymes and support body functions

 Major ElementsElements making up most of body mass - oxygen, carbon, hydrogen, nitrogen